Dollar General Penny & Clearance Guides

 What Are Penny Items?
 (Dollar Tree's Real $0.01 Deals)

-Penny items are Dollar Tree closeouts dropped to $0.01 in the system — and they can ring up for a single cent at the register.
-Here's exactly what they are, why stores still have them, and how to find them, plus 933 on today's free live list, updated 2026-07-01.
+A Dollar Tree penny item is a discontinued product marked to $0.01 in the register system — so it literally rings up for one cent.
+Here's exactly what they are, why stores still stock them, whether Dollar Tree will sell them in 2026, and how to spot one — plus 43,213 on our free live list, updated 2026-08-21.
 Read →

 Dollar Tree Penny Policy, Explained (2026 Update)